 BIA-ALCL is classified as a T-cell lymphoma.
 It may develop following the surgical insertion of breast implants.

-T-cell lymphomas are cancers that form in your T cells, a type of immune system cell.
-These cancers may be fast or slow growing.
-The outlook for a person diagnosed with BIA-ALCL depends on the stage of their cancer at diagnosis and how aggressive it is.
+T-cell lymphomas are cancers that form in your T cells, a type of immune system white blood cell.
+These cancers tend to be fast growing per the

 When a doctor suspects BIA-ALCL, they’ll run a variety of tests to rule out any other causes of your symptoms.
 These tests may include:

 - An ultrasound-guided aspiration of fluid that’s collected around your breast implant.
-An increased T cell count in this fluid can tip off your doctor to BIA-ALCL.
+A cancerous T cell presence in this fluid can tip off your doctor to BIA-ALCL.

 - Thick scarring that’s apparent around your implant.